IvanPopovicsIII/crud-prispevky/README.md

      Delete a Post
           Delets a Post using Post id

+API is documented using Swagger and can be visited on (http://localhost:8080/swagger-ui/index.html) after running the application

 ## First run
-Web application uses postgres 15 for db.
-You can configure postgres parameters in compose.yaml file.
+Web application uses postgres 15 for db and docker for containerisation.
+You can configure docker parameters in compose.yaml file.
 To start the application, run CrudPrispevkyApplication.java.
 SecurityFilterChain is set up, that it disables csrf and allows all requests.

 ### Notes